Landless Workers' Movement: 2005–2010 Lula government and March for Agrarian Reform

-In 2008 a group of public attorneys from Rio Grande do Sul working with the state's military police issued a report charging the MST with collusion with international terrorist groups.
-The report is used in state courts, according to Amnesty International, to justify eviction orders carried out by the police with what "excessive use of force".
-The group of attorneys made public a previously classified report by the Council of Public Attorneys of Rio Grande do Sul asking the state to ban the MST by declaring it an illegal organization.
+In 2008, a group of public attorneys from Rio Grande do Sul who were working with the state's military police issued a report, charging the MST with collusion with international terrorist groups.
+The report was used in state courts, according to Amnesty International, to justify eviction orders carried out by the police with "excessive use of force."
+The group of attorneys made public a previously classified report by the Council of Public Attorneys of Rio Grande do Sul, and asked the state to ban the MST by declaring it an illegal organization.

-The report declared further investigation pointless, "as it was public knowledge that the movement and its leadership were guilty of engaging in organized criminality".
-The report also proposed that where MST activists could "cause electoral disequilibrium", the activists' right to vote be withdrawn by striking them from the voter registry.
-Declarations issued at the same time by the State Association of Military Policy Commissioned Officers, in an open Red Scare vein, declared the MST "an organized movement striving at instituting a totalitarian state in our country".
+The report declared further investigation pointless, "as it was public knowledge that the movement and its leadership were guilty of engaging in organized criminality."
+The report also proposed that where MST activists could "cause electoral disequilibrium," the activists' right to vote be withdrawn by striking them from the voter registry.
+Declarations issued at the same time by the State Association of Military Policy Commissioned Officers, in an open Red Scare vein, declared the MST "an organized movement, striving at instituting a totalitarian state in our country."

-Between September 27 and October 7, 2009, the MST occupied an orange plantation in Borebi, State of São Paulo, owned by orange juice multinational Cutrale.
-The corporation claimed to have lost R$1.2 million (roughly US$603,000) in damaged equipment, missing pesticide, destroyed crops and trees cut by MST activists.
-Ireply, the MST declared the farm to be government property illegally embezzled by Cutrale, and that the occupation was intended to protest this, while the destruction was done by provocateurs.
+Between 27 September – 7 October 2009, the MST occupied an orange plantation in Borebi, State of São Paulo, owned by orange juice multinational Cutrale.
+The corporation claimed to have lost R$1.2 million (roughly US$603,000) in damaged equipment, missing pesticide, destroyed crops, and trees cut by MST activists.
+In response, the MST declared the farm to be government property that was illegally embezzled by Cutrale, and that the occupation was intended to protest this, while the destruction was done by provocateurs.
 Such questioning of the legality of existing private property by denouncing landowners as holding land in adverse possession was one of the movement's main political tools.
 The Cutrale plantation, Fazenda S. Henrique, was occupied by the MST four more times until 2013, and the multinational's property rights over it are being contested in court by the Federal Government, who alleges that the farm lands were set aside as part of a 1910 settlement projects for foreign immigrants, rights over it going afterward astray during the following century.